kburns/mesa_conda_recipes/README.md

         - Lapack installed but openblas gets picked up by linker.
         - Fails tests in mtx and net with small numerical differences.
         - If tests are skipped, installation completes but tutorial model segfaults.

-- **11035 + conda GCC 7.3 (working)**:
-    - Working with conda hdf5, pgplot, and openblas.
-        - Lapack installed but openblas gets picked up by linker.
-        - Fails tests in mtx and net with small numerical differences.
-        - If tests are skipped, installation completes and tutorial model runs successfully.
-        - To get plots, X11 forwarding must be enabled in SSH to server and to worker inside salloc.

 ## Procedure